 Biggar, The Scottish Borders

 Biggar is already preparing for what promises to be one huge fiery celebration.
-The wood is beginning to pile up and will be lit at 9.30pm on New Year’s Eve, creating an immense, warming welcome in to 2014.
+The wood is beginning to pile up and will be lit at 9.30pm on New Year’s Eve, creating an immense, warming welcome to 2015.

 Burghead, Moray, The Highlands

-Back in the 1750’s the old Julian calendar was reformed and the Gregorian calendar was brought in, but the residents of Burghead have continued to celebrate the old New Year on 11th January to this very day.
+Back in the 1750s, the old Julian calendar was reformed and the Gregorian calendar was brought in, but the residents of Burghead have continued to celebrate the ‘old Hogmanay’ on the 11th January to this very day.
 The clavie, traditionally a wooden barrel filled with staves, is paraded through the town and up to the top of a local hill where it will burn well in to the next day.

 What could be better to end the season than with Europe’s largest fire festival?
 Every year this historic event attracts visitors from both near and far and marks the end of Yuletide.
-Join the thousand-strong torchlight procession which is ends with the iconic burning a replica Viking Longship.
+Join the thousand-strong torchlight procession, which ends with the iconic burning of a replica Viking Longship.

 You might also like: